 Pseudotumor cerebri is a condition that develops when a person’s cerebrospinal fluid becomes elevated, causing increased pressure in the patient’s head.
 Women on Mirena that develop this condition often develop symptoms of severe migraines or migraine-like headaches with blurred vision.
 They might also experience diplopia (double vision), temporary blindness, blind spots, or other visual deficiencies, papilledema, or optic disc swelling due.
 Without intervention, this condition can cause blindness.

 How are these cases going?
 Not well.
-In October 2018, the MDL judge overseeing this litigation dismissed all of the plaintiffs’ experts on causation, finding a lack of scientific evidence on the causal relationship between these injuries.
+In October 2018, the MDL judge overseeing this litigation dismissed all the plaintiffs’ experts on causation, finding a lack of scientific evidence on the causal relationship between these injuries.
 What does this mean?
 It means that unless there the judge is overturned on appeal, these federal court cases are likely to be dismissed.
-If you came here looking for good news on this litigation, I’m sorry I do not have it.
+If you came here looking for good news on this litigation, I’m sorry, but I do not have it.
 Bayer is winning.

 Mirena, a small, flexible T-shaped IUD, releases a hormone called Levonorgestrel, a hormone that effectively prevents pregnancy.
 Mirena is placed in a woman’s uterus and is inserted by a doctor in an outpatient office visit.
 The problem with Mirena is that there are a lot of problems.